-Tim Scannell has completed 18 seasons as the Trinity Tigers head baseball coach.
+Tim Scannell is in his 20th season as the Trinity Tigers head baseball coach.

-The 2016 campaign was the most successful in Trinity baseball's NCAA Division III history.
-The Tigers emerged as the NCAA DIII World Series champions.
-Trinity went undefeated at the NCAA Championship with a 5-0 record at Grand Chute, Wisconsin.
-The Tigers beat Keystone (PA) College 2-0 in the best-of-three finals series to capture the crown, and completed the season with a 44-7 record.
-The 44 wins set a school record for victories.
-The Tigers also won the 2016 NCAA Regional at Spokane, Washington, with a 4-0 mark.
+The 2016 season was the most successful in Trinity’s DIII baseball era.
+The Tigers emerged as the NCAA Division III World Series champions, going 5-0 at Grand Chute, Wisconsin.
+Trinity defeated Keystone (PA) College 2-0 in the best-of-three finals series to capture the crown and completed the campaign with a 44-7 record.
+The 44 wins set a school record for victories in a season.

 Coach Scannell was elected the 2016 National Coach of the Year by four organizations.
 He was selected as the American Baseball Coaches Association/NCAA Division III National Coach of the Year.
 Additionally, Coach Scannell was honored by D3baseball.com and HERO Sports, as well as receiving accolades from the National College Baseball Hall of Fame.

 The latter honor was the Skip Bertman National Coach of the Year award.
 Coach Scannell was among the finalists in all NCAA Divisions, the National Association of Intercollegiate Athletics, and the National Junior College Athletic Association.

 Trinity earned its first trip to the World Series in 2015.
 The Tigers came within one game of advancing to the best-of-three finals series.
 Trinity completed the season with a 40-14 mark.
 The American Baseball Coaches Association honored Coach Scannell’s achievements by electing him the 2015 ABCA/Diamond NCAA Division III West Region Coach of the Year.